yukunchen113/VariationalAutoEncoder/README.md

 ## Analysis:
 ### Loss Training
 #### Cross Entropy
 The loss created from cross entropy is small, and gets overshadowed by the KLD loss.
 The result created is similar MSE loss.
-Shown below
+Shown here:

 ![Cross Entropy and KL Loss](images/CE_0.jpg)

 Though the pure auto encoder approach is not as good for reconstruction as MSE.
+Here:

 ![Cross Entropy](images/CE_1.jpg)